andrechristikan/ack-nestjs-boilerplate/docs/pagination.md

 # PaginationQuery

-> Next development will use repository for convert the `@Query` so it will support all repository

 `@PaginationQuery` is a helper for converting a `@Query` into a `query database`.
 This decorator consumes `pipe` from `nestjs` with some manipulation.
 Now there are 7 Types that have different purpose.

 List of `@Query` that used by `@PaginationQuery`

-> If you want to know what is this, you can jump to scenario section of PaginationQuestion

 - `search`: text searching
 - `perPage`: set limit